-Apitherapy versus Beekeeping Therapy
+Apitherapy Versus Beekeeping Therapy

 A small, niche type of therapy exists in the world – beekeeping therapy!
 This is not to be confused with apitherapy, which is the use of bee byproducts such as venom, honey, wax, propolis, and royal jelly as medicinal products.
-Instead, beekeeping therapies are centered around the act of beekeeping itself, and are in practice around the world.
+Instead, beekeeping therapies are centered around the act of beekeeping itself and are in practice around the world.
 I decided to look at three examples one in Minnesota, USA, another in Bela Krajina, Slovenia, and last in Vancouver, Canada.
 Each of these takes similar approaches to create a thriving relationship for members of diverse populations, including veterans, special needs students, at-risk communities, and honeybees.

-Bees for Vets, Minnesota, USA
+Bees For Vets, Minnesota, USA

 The first example of beekeeping therapy takes place in Thief River Falls, Minnesota.
 Bill Reynolds, a U.S. Air Force veteran and beekeeper, says that caring for honeybees helps to quiet his PTSD.
 In his home in the east of the state, Mr. Reynolds noticed that there weren’t many pollinators visiting his apple trees, which is critical to the success of the fruit.
 So he started beekeeping.
-At present, he keeps six active hives, expanding to 20 in the peak of summer.
+At present, he keeps six active hives, expanding to 20 at the peak of summer.
 He discovered, by accident, that the act of beekeeping was healing for him.
 Mr. Reynolds shares, “It gives me peace of mind.
 It gives me a place I can focus, instead of all the voices, not that I have a bunch of them, but there’s plenty of them.
 I can focus on what I’m doing and the rest of the world kind of melts away to…to whatever it is during that period of time.”
 He has recognized the ability for this practice to be emotionally healing, especially for veterans experiencing PTSD.
-Mr. Reynolds has established a program called “Bees for Vets,” and has created a GoFundMe with a goal of raising money for other veterans to acquire their own equipment and to teach them how to beekeep.
+Mr. Reynolds has established a program called “Bees for Vets,” and has created a GoFundMe with the goal of raising money for other veterans to acquire their own equipment and to teach them how to keep bees.

 Črnomelj Social Welfare Center, Bela Krajina, Slovenia

-Our second example, Črnomelj, is a social welfare center (SWC) in Slovenia with a mission of educating people with special needs.
+Our third example, Črnomelj, is a social welfare center (SWC) in Slovenia with a mission of educating people with special needs.
 Here, beekeeping is used for teaching life skills and enriching lives.
 According to Andrej Sever, Slovene beekeeping is philosophically unique from other forms around the world.
 “In Slovenia beekeeping presents a beekeeper’s way of life and it is also a way of life of the people surrounding them.
-When a Slovene beekeeper enters his apiary he becomes a part of nature, lives and breathes with it and is grateful for the gifts he receives from it.”
+When a Slovene beekeeper enters his apiary he becomes a part of nature, lives and breathes with it, and is grateful for the gifts he receives from it.”
 According to SWC, students thoroughly enjoy beekeeping as part of life at Črnomelj.
-They are able to integrate many parts of their learning into the practice, like fine arts and home skills.
+They are able to integrate many parts of their learning into practice, like fine arts and home skills.
 The students paint the hives with their unique and creative takes on the role of bees in the ecosystem.
-They are also taught to use honey in cakes and drinks, while also learning about uses of bee products for health purposes.
+They are also taught to use honey in cakes and drinks, while also learning about the uses of bee products for health purposes.
 In a year and a half, the SWC recognizes that beekeeping positively enriches the lives of residents, giving them an active role in the community, boosting their self-confidence and self-esteem.